likhia/data-pipelines/README.md

     <img width="350" src="assets/enable_cdc.png">

+2. Wait for the status to become "*running*".

-2. Get the CDC Data topic name
+3. Get the CDC Data topic name
     1. Navigate to *Streaming* in the Menu.
     2. Open the your Streaming tenant.
     3. Navigate to the `Namespaces and Topics` tab.